Enable Firefox Hardware Accelerated Graphics

 Over the past few days, news have been surfacing of the Mozilla developers bringing performance improvements to the Firefox web browser, specifically in the regions of JavaScript and hardware-rendered graphics.
 Over the last couple of days, blog posts by developers like Asa Dotzler have indicated the upcoming new JavaScript engine, the JaegerMonkey, and the landing of DirectWrite and Direct2D in Firefox nightly builds, bringing hardware acceleration to text and 2-D graphics for Windows 7 and Vista.

-You may want to check out the blog post by David Mandelin, which offers specific high-level information on starting the JaegerMonkey engine, and this post by David Anderson providing an overview of the how and what the work is being done in this front.
+You may want to check out this blog post by David Mandelin, which offers specific high-level information on starting the JaegerMonkey engine, and this article by David Anderson providing an overview of the how and what the work is being done in this front.

 1. Enter ‘about:config’